-The US is home to the largest group of Oxford alumni outside the UK with more than 28,000 Oxonians.
-There are 31 alumni branches in at least 23 states including some of the University’s most active alumni groups.
+The US is home to by far the largest group of Oxford alumni outside the UK with more than 31,000 Oxonians.
+There are 26 alumni branches across the country, including some of the University’s most active alumni groups.
 As would be expected, Oxford has a considerable and impressive list of prominent American alumni, including:

 - Afsaneh Beschloss, Founder and CEO, Rock Creek Group